 In just under an hour it felt like everything I thought I knew about the world had unraveled before me, which was both confusing and exhilarating.
 Ronson’s five-part series and accompanying book (Them: Adventures with Extremists) completely changed my world view.

 Three and a half months after the series finished, my birthday clashed, somewhat unexpectedly, with the world’s biggest terror attack.
-The bizarre and terrifying year that followed the devastating events of 9/11 – the mysterious and deadly anthrax attacks, George W. Bush’s ‘Axis of Evil’, the opening salvos of the global ‘War on Terror’, and the general climate of fear (remember the ridiculous panic surrounding “terror ship” the MV Nisha?) – only hastened my transformation into a conspiracy theorist.
+The bizarre and terrifying year that followed the devastating events of 9/11 – the deadly anthrax attacks, George W. Bush’s ‘Axis of Evil’, the opening salvos of the global ‘War on Terror’, and the general climate of fear (remember the ridiculous panic surrounding “terror ship” the MV Nisha?) – only hastened my transformation into a conspiracy theorist.
 I spent the next eight years writing about and researching conspiracies.